AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/storefront/unable-to-save-contact-as-a-url-key.md

 <u>Expected result</u>:

-The page is saved with *contact* in the URL key.
+The page is saved with *contact* as the URL key.

 <u>Actual result</u>: